 America was celebrating its centennial when Dye moved home to Philadelphia in 1876.
 Dye ran his detecting business out of a building located at 1338 Chestnut Street, which stood directly across from the nation’s second oldest mint and just down the road from “Ye Old Mint” (the first).
 Expanding into coin encyclopedias, Dye gave examples of “good presidents” made from gold, silver, and copper (precious medals of the ancients); also “bad presidents” made from lead (some bearing the face of Davis).
 As late as 1880, papers described Dye as a “Treasury expert in immediate communication with the Secret Service bureau at Washington”; also “What he says is reliable!”

 The 1880 U.S. Census shows Dye living in a townhouse between the Schuylkill River and Girard College (close to the “Rocky Steps” at the Philadelphia Art Museum today).
 The enumerator says 58-year old Dye was home with his 33-year old second wife Emma living with Emma’s mother plus four children from Emma’s first marriage (ages 4, 9, 11, and 18).
 The 11-year old worked as a clerk in his stepfather’s “Publishing Office.”
 Fittingly, when Dye passed away less than a year later on the Sabbath, his family buried him in nearby Mount Vernon Cemetery.

 John Smith Dye was a successful businessman and author of important books.
-All evidence besides footnotes from historians and Exhibits A-E above, says Dye was a patriot.
+All evidence in existence (besides Exhibits A-E above) says Dye was a patriot.

 (Top)–History of the Plots and Crimes of the Great Conspiracy (1865:1868)